Uterine Rupture – Causes, Symptoms and Treatment

 - Try to predict the event with the help of ultrasonography or MRI.

 - Counsel and inform the mother in detail regarding her condition and help take the best decision.

-- Tight closure of the C-section wound in at least 2 layers and avoiding a single layer stitch should be done.
+- This should be done – Tight closure of the c-section wound in at least two layers and avoiding a single layer stitch.

 - Close monitoring of the foetal heart rate and foetal activity is important.